vincentlabonte/hercules-extraction/README.md

 This component type allows to translate a text from the `text-language` to the `extraction-language` and to translate it back.

-Any component of this type must inherite from [Translator](translation/base.py).
+Any component of this type must inherit from [Translator](translation/base.py).

 #### [AzureTranslator](translation/azure.py)